RIVM-bioinformatics/juno-cgmlst/README.md

   -h, --help            show this help message and exit -i DIR, --input DIR   Relative or absolute path to the input directory.
 It
-                        must either be the output directory of the Juno- assembly pipeline or it must contain all the raw reads (fastq) and assemblies (fasta) files for all samples to be processed.
+                        must either be the output directory of the Juno- Assembly pipeline or it must contain all the raw reads (fastq) and assemblies (fasta) files for all samples to be processed.
   -m FILE, --metadata FILE